What information does a Supplier need to know before coming onsite?

 7. The hospital paging system can only be used if you are specifically instructed to do so by a specific staff/affiliate during a visit.

-8. Hospital house telephones are not to be used for personal matters or for making other sales contacts.
+8. Hospital house telephones are not to be used for personal matters or for making other sales contacts and may only be used for contacting hospital personnel or consulting physicians.

 9. Refrain from marketing product(s) to staff or affiliates.